oaregithub/oare_mono/README.md

 yarn start
 ```

 In your browser, navigate to http://localhost:8080 and you should see the site.
-Login using the account you created earlier and spend some time getting familiar with the site itself.
+Log in using the account you created earlier and spend some time getting familiar with the site itself.
 Everything is running locally, so don't be afraid of messing anything up.

 # Workflow Processes